The Most Beautiful Botanical Garden in Every Province

-10 Must-See Botanical Gardens in Canada
+10 Must-See Botanical Gardens Across Canada

 When spring is in the air, there’s no better way to refresh your senses than by surrounding yourself with stunning flowers, shrubs and trees.
 These beautiful botanical gardens across Canada—one from each province—are the perfect place to immerse yourself in nature, and wonder at the miracle of the season’s new growth.

-The Butchart Gardens, Victoria, B.C.
+The Butchart Gardens

 It’s easy see why The Butchart Gardens attracts a million visitors every year.
 For more than a century, Canadians have flocked to view its outstanding floral displays, one of the premier attractions on Vancouver Island.
 Though open year-round, this National Historic Site really comes alive each spring when hundreds of thousands of bulbs begin to blossom on its bedding plants and flowering trees.
-With over 55 acres to explore, and a dining room that features a decadent afternoon tea, it’s easy to while away an entire day at Canada’s most famous botanical garden.
+With over 55 acres to explore, and a dining room that serves a decadent afternoon tea, it’s easy to while away an entire day at Canada’s most famous botanical garden.

-Check out 10 great day trips from Calgary
+Discover 10 great day trips from Calgary.

-Edwardian Gardens at Government House, Regina, Saskatchewan
+Edwardian Gardens at Government House

 An oasis on the Prairies, thousands of pretty perennials, vibrant annuals and majestic trees dot the grounds of Regina’s Government House.
 Set on 7.5 acres, the Edwardian-style garden features an eye-popping array of tulips, fragrant lilies and a delightful rose display.
 Should the weather not co-operate, retreat into the Sylvia Fedoruk Conservatory for a botanical boost.
 Engage the kids with complimentary scavenger hunts catered by age group, so they can learn a thing or two about gardening as they burn off energy.

-Designed by Frederick G. Todd, Canada’s first registered landscape architect, Assiniboine Park—located just minutes from downtown Winnipeg—has a lot going for it, notably its gardens.
+Designed by Frederick G. Todd, Canada’s first registered landscape architect, Assiniboine Park—located just minutes from downtown Winnipeg—has a lot going for it, notably its botanical gardens.
 You’ll feel worlds away from city stressors when wandering the winding paths of the park’s English Garden.
 Unlike most English gardens, which follow a regimented symmetry, the flowing layout of this one allows for a more casual connection to nature.
 Botanical beauty can also be found in the Leo Mol Sculpture Gardens, where the bronzed works of this Ukrainian-Canadian master sculptor are set amid flowering trees and water features.

-Niagara Parks Botanical Gardens, Ontario
+Niagara Parks Botanical Gardens

 Discover more unique things to do in Niagara Falls.

-Montréal Botanical Garden, Quebec
+Montréal Botanical Garden

 From a tropical rainforest to an alpine meadow to a First Nations garden, all corners of the globe are represented in this living museum of 22,000 plant species.
 Recognized as one of the world’s most bountiful botanical gardens, Montréal Botanical Garden prides itself on 10 exhibition greenhouses and 20 thematic gardens spread out over 75 hectares, just minutes from downtown Montréal.
-Stressed?
+Need to de-stress?
 Head to the Courtyard of Senses for a soothing stroll.
 Hankering to spot a specific species?
 Be sure to check the calendar of blooms for the latest seasonal sensation.

 You’ll want to add these great day trips from Montreal to your itinerary.

-Kingsbrae Garden, St. Andrews, New Brunswick
+St. Andrews, New Brunswick

 The seaside town of St. Andrews boasts an intoxicating, colourful escape set upon 27 acres.
 Technically, Kingsbrae Garden is a horticultural garden and not a botanical one, as it focuses upon the art of plant management through themed displays.
-But as it is home to more than 50,000 perennials, an Acadian forest and a growing collection of award-winning sculptures, botanical garden fans will still get what they’re looking for here.
+But as it is home to more than 50,000 perennials, an Acadian forest and a growing collection of award-winning sculptures, fans of botanical gardens will still get what they’re looking for here.
 An authentic Dutch windmill, petting zoo and several elaborate playhouses make it an ideal destination for families, too.